 - Phytosterols, which help lower cholesterol and promote heart health

 - Manganese, which plays a vital role in carbohydrate metabolism and combating oxidative stress

 - Magnesium, which is associated with reduced risk of metabolic syndrome and may help lower inflammation and insulin resistance

-- And zinc, which is essential for the proper creation and use of insulin in the body
+- And anti-inflammatory zinc, which is essential for the proper creation and use of insulin in the body

 Just remember: While some sources claim all hemp seeds are high in fiber, this isn’t wholly accurate.
 Today most hemp seeds are sold without the hull—where much of the fiber resides.
 (That’s why you’ll typically see them labeled hemp hearts or hulled hemp seeds.)
 But this isn’t a bad thing.
 Research shows that removing the hard-to-digest hull improves the absorption of other nutrients, like protein.